cazevfung/deep-insights/docs/planning/MULTI_STREAM_STREAMING_PLAN.md

 - Include troubleshooting section (e.g., what to check if tokens appear in the wrong pane).

 ### 9. Open Questions
 - How long should completed streams persist?
 (Default 5, configurable?)
+Keep them for the entire session
 - Should pinned streams sync across sessions or remain local only?
+Sync across sessions.
 - Do we need export options for archived streams (e.g., download as JSON)?
+No.
 - How to surface stream metadata in logs/telemetry dashboards (Grafana, etc.)?
+Structured backend logging